 I liken a website to an iceberg: there’s much below the surface that doesn’t meet the eye.
 Getting both parts — the visible and the hidden — absolutely right is crucial for the success of any activity on the web.

 That iceberg analogy applies first to pages and the way in which they are coded, scripted and crafted, but it also applies to whole sites, including this one.
 The menus dotted about this site should lead you into collections of posts arranged by type.
 A site map experimentally blurts everything out on a single page.
-A handful of recent posts appears below.
+A handful of choice posts appears below.
 If you get lost, I hope that it will be in thought not in orientation.

 (Any factual errors or typos are mine; all photographs are copyrighted to me, unless otherwise stated.)